-The City will complete the following Zoning Ordinance amendments within one year of Housing Element adoption:
+The City will complete the following Zoning Ordinance amendments within one year of Housing Element adoption. for compliance with state law:

-- Residential Facilities/Group Homes: Amend the permit requirements for Community Care Facilities, Residential Facilities for the Elderly, and Hospices and clarify that only projects that include a housing type not allowed by right in the base zone (e.g., multiple units in a single unit zone) or includes non-residential accessory uses, will trigger the Use Permit requirements.
-The required findings for facilities serving seven or more individuals in a residential zone will be revised to ensure they are objective with approval certainty similar to other residential uses. - Low Barrier Navigation Centers: Amend to allow Low-Barrier Navigation Centers (as defined in Government Code § 65660 (a)) in mixed-use and non-residential zones permitting multi-unit uses. - Employee and Farmworker Housing: Amend to categorize agriculture as an accessory use where allowed by zoning; thus clarifying that California Health and Safety Code § 17021.8 does not apply and to allow agricultural employee housing as "employee housing" (as defined in Health and Safety Code §17008) for six or fewer persons to be permitted without a Conditional Use Permit in all zones where single-unit residences are allowed. - Emergency Shelters: Amend parking standards to comply with new state law parking provisions for emergency shelters.
+- Create findings for compliance with the Housing Crisis Act (Government Code §66300(d)) requirements for residential and nonresidential projects to replace any demolished housing units on a site with at least as many residential dwelling units as the greatest number of units that existed on the project site within the last five years.
+New housing projects are also required to include deed-restricted, affordable units if there are, or have been any "protected units" on the project site - Residential Facilities/Group Homes: Amend Revise the Conditional Use Permit/Performance Standard P permit requirements for Community Care Facilities, Residential Facilities for the Elderly, and Hospices and to clarify that only projects that include a housing type not allowed by right in the base zone (e.g., multiple units in a single unit zone) or includes non-residential accessory uses, will trigger the Use Permit requirements. ;The required findings for facilities serving seven or more individuals in a residential zone will be revised to ensure they are objective with approval certainty similar to other residential uses. - Low Barrier Navigation Centers: Amend to allow Permit-Low-Barrier Navigation Centers (as defined in Government Code § 65660 (a)) in mixed-use and non-residential zones permitting multi-unit uses.; - Employee and Farmworker Housing: California Health and Safety Code § 17021.5, § 17021.6, and § 17021.8 generally require agricultural employee housing to be permitted without a Conditional Use Permit (CUP) in single-unit zones for six or fewer persons and on land designated for agriculture with no more than 12 units or 36 beds (the City does not have an agriculture land use designation).
+To comply with these provisions, the City will aAmend the Zoning Ordinance to categorize agriculture as an accessory use where allowed by zoning; thus clarifying that California Health and Safety Code § 17021.8 does not apply and to allow agricultural employee housing as "employee housing" (as defined in Health and Safety Code §17008) for six or fewer persons to be permitted without a Conditional Use Permit in all zones where single-unit residences are allowed.;

+• Emergency Shelters: Amend parking standards to comply with Address new state law parking provisions for emergency shelters.; and